 The Fix: Heel lifts

 These were originally designed for orthopedic use, but they also work perfectly for making shoes that rub against the ankles more comfortable!
-I have the AdjustaLift brand in size Small, but these Mars Wellness ones are also well-reviewed.
-While there are many brands & options, it was a little tricky to find ones narrow enough to fit inside a size 5 shoe.
-I make sure to go with ones that coms in different sizes rather than a universal / one size fit.
+I have the AdjustaLift brand in size Small, and also have these 3.3cm / 1.3″ tall inserts when i need a much higher lift.
+While there are many options to choose from, it was a little tricky to find ones narrow enough to fit inside a size 5 shoe, but these two brands worked for me!

 Another common issue for me: I had two very different pairs of shoes that fit too wide and loose.
 With the Freedom Moses slide sandals, the straps were too wide and my feet kept slipping out (I should’ve sized down to a 4/5).
 With the bedazzled mules, the middle strap was soo uncomfortable and I later realized it was due to continuous rubbing against the top of my foot.
 Fix # 2 made these more snug and eliminated most of the rubbing!